Tony Hawk: Film and television

-On television, he appeared in Action, What I Like About You, The Suite Life of Zack & Cody, The Tom Green Show, The Naked Brothers Band, Zeke and Luther, Viva La Bam, and All That.
-Hawk was a guest on the Nickelodeon kid's show Yo Gabba Gabba!.
-In 2000, he played himself in Max Steel.
-He also guest voiced on The Simpsons episode "Barting Over", where he played himself, along with fellow San Diegans Blink-182.
+On television, Hawk was a guest on the Nickelodeon kid's show Yo Gabba Gabba!.
+In 2001, he played himself in Max Steel.
+Hawk also guest voiced on The Simpsons episode "Barting Over", where he played himself, along with fellow San Diegans Blink-182.
 In the episode, Hawk lends Homer a new board from his brand where complete rookies are able to perform at the top levels.
-He ends up having a comical play off with him after Homer begins to show him up.
+Hawk ends up having a comical play off with him after Homer begins to show him up.
 Tony Hawk appeared as himself in MXC in a special "MXC Almost Live" episode in 2004.
-On the PBS Kids show Cyberchase, he guest-starred as Slider's long-lost father Coop.
+On the PBS Kids show Cyberchase, Hawk guest-starred as Slider's long-lost father Coop.
 In the CSI: Miami episode "Game Over" he played a game programmer who was murdered.
-In 2008, he played on Million Dollar Password.
 Hawk also played on Fox's Are You Smarter Than a 5th Grader?.
 Hawk hosted Cartoon Network's "Hall of Game" sports award show on February 25, 2011.
 Hawk was on Take Two With Phineas and Ferb.
-Hawk appeared on the internet cooking show Epic Meal Time on October 28, 2011, to celebrate the show's one-year anniversary, where he can be seen in the final scene eating a deep-fried pizza cake.
+Hawk appeared on the internet cooking show Epic Meal Time on October 18, 2011, to celebrate the show's one-year anniversary, where he can be seen in the final scene eating a deep-fried pizza cake.
 Hawk reappeared on another Epic Meal Time video on July 20, 2013, as a guest on the educational cooking show Handle It.
 Hawk assisted Harley Morenstein (Sauce Boss) in cooking egg rolls.
 The video features promotion for Hawk's own YouTube channel, RIDE Channel.
 He also guest-starred on the ABC comedy Last Man Standing.
 He played himself in an episode of Rocket Power.

 Hawk appeared in the TV series Breaking In, The High Fructose Adventures of Annoying Orange, The Cleveland Show, Sesame Street, and So Random!.
 Hawk appeared in the movie Parental Guidance as himself.
 In 2013, he and Eric Koston appeared as reporters in an episode of The Aquabats!
 Super Show!, another series by Yo Gabba Gabba! creator and longtime friend of Hawk's, Christian Jacobs.
 He also appeared in Disney's Zeke and Luther as himself.
 In 2015, Hawk acted as a stunt double for Will Ferrell during a skateboarding scene in the film Daddy's Home.
 Hawk sustained an injury that required 10 stitches in his leg while filming the scene.

-He competed in the 2020 third season of The Masked Singer as "Elephant".
+In 2020, Hawk competed in season three of The Masked Singer as "Elephant".
 He was the first of Group B to be eliminated.

-In 2022, Hawk did a guest voice role in The Casagrandes episode "Skaters Gonna Hate" where it was revealed that he had a history with Carlos Casagrande back when he operated as "Carlos X"; that same year, HBO released a documentary on him entitled Tony Hawk: Until the Wheels Fall Off.
+In 2022, Hawk did a guest voice role in The Casagrandes episode "Skaters Gonna Hate" where it was revealed that he had a history with Carlos Casagrande back when he operated as "Carlos X".
+That same year, HBO released a documentary on him titled Tony Hawk: Until the Wheels Fall Off.
+Hawk worked with Laughing Dragon Studios to develop the animated series Skatebirds.

+On March 27, 2024, Hawk made an appearance on AEW Dynamite in a pre-taped segment with Darby Allin.